zopefoundation/Products.ExternalEditor/README.txt

     suite will recursively load testcases from files in / under the directory pointed to by that path.

+    The list of files to be included is computed via the following
+    rules:

+     - If the directory contains a file, '.objects', it is presumed to contain a list of files to be included, one per line;  only those files / subdirectories (if present) will be included.
+In this case, the test cases will be presented in the order indicated in the file, followed by any test cases from subdirectories.

+     - Otherwise, if the suite's property, 'filename_glob' is non-empty, it will be expanded (via Python's 'glob.glob') to compute the list of filenames.
+The test cases will be presented in alphabetical order, followed by any test cases from subdirectories.

+     - Otherwise, any file will be considered a testcase.
+The test cases will be presented in alphabetical order, followed by any test cases from subdirectories.

   Exporting an Archive

     On the "Zip" tab, supply a filename and click the "Download" button.